-Fragments from both conversations appear with my glossed transcription in one version and, in corresponding lines, the edited (native) rendition-resulting either from a collaborative editing session on the part of the literacy trainees, or from a single naive Tzotzil writer's understanding of the task of transcription-in the other.
-Forms in boldface have been altered or eliminated in the native rendition.
-The text from which cited lines are drawn can be identified by the names "Volcano" for the Chichonal story, "Lovers" for the gossip session, and when necessary by a suffixed number: 1 denotes my detailed transcript, and 2 denotes the edited written version.
+Fragments from both conversations appear with my glossed transcription in one version, and, in corresponding lines, the edited ("native") renditionõresulting either from a collaborative editing session on the part of the literacy trainees, or from a single naive Tzotzil writer's understanding of the task of transcriptionõin the other.
+Underlined words or phrases correspond to sections of the conversational transcript that are eliminated from the edited text; sections in boldface have been altered in the "native" rendition.
+The text from which cited lines are drawn can be identified by the names Twoffcano Tolkin Tzotzil 11 Chichonal story, "Lovers" for the gossip session, and when necessary by a suffixed number: 1 denotes my detailed transcript, 2 the edited written version.
 Thus, for example, Lovers2 refers to the anthropological informant Little Romin's rendition of the Proylan gossip session, while Volcano1 is my putative transcript of the literacy workshop conversation.